-Reallocation of Underperforming Projects
+Reallocation of Poor Performing Projects

-Using the 2018 Renewal Project Scoring Standards tool, projects will be scored across a variety of criteria covering a number of areas: data quality; project performance; agency performance/compliance; compliance with grant requirements; compliance with HUD priorities; compliance with Fairfield County Coordinated Access Network (CAN) policies; cost effectiveness; ODFC/CoC participation; and resolution of HUD monitoring findings.
+Using the 2018 Renewal Project Scoring Standards tool, projects will be scored across a variety of criteria covering a number of areas: data quality; severity of need of participants; project performance; agency performance/compliance; compliance with grant requirements; compliance with HUD priorities; compliance with Fairfield County Coordinated Access Network (CAN) policies; cost effectiveness; ODFC/CoC participation; and resolution of HUD monitoring findings.

 Scores will be given for each criterion, with all scores summed for a total score for each project.
 High scores reflect strong performance and low scores reflect weak performance.
-Low performing projects will be considered for reallocation and projects scoring the least number of points for two consecutive years (2017 and 2018) will be prioritized for reallocation.
-A project is considered to be low performing when the project's score places the project in the bottom 25% of the projects scored in that year; for 2017, projects that were not funded will not be included in the 25%.
+Poor performing projects will be considered for reallocation and projects scoring the least number of points for two consecutive years (2018 and 2019) will be prioritized for reallocation.
+A project is considered to be poor performing when the project's score places the project in the bottom 25% of the projects scored in that year; projects that were not funded by HUD for FY18 will not be included in the 25%.